andrewcz-se/llmweblocal/README.md

 1. Access the Web UI: Open your web browser and go to:
    http://localhost:5001
 2. **Chat:** Enter your prompts in the input box and press Enter.
 The response from the Qwen3 model will appear.
+Conversation history will be sent each time to maintain chat conversation context.
+To clear the chat and reset the current backend history re-send press **Clear Chat** at the top of the screen.
 3. **Stopping:** When you are finished, run the following command in the terminal from the project directory:

    > docker-compose down